orstavik/JoiComponents/book/chapter2a_basicMixins_LifeCycle/chapter2c/unload_disconnects.md

 However, JS and `HTMLElement` provides another start-and-end-of-*session* callback pair:
 `connectedCallback()` and `disconnectedCallback()`.
-`connectedCallback()` and `disconnectedCallback()` frames a session around the period an object is connected to the DOM, not around the life of an object.
+This pair frames their session around the period an object is connected to the DOM, not around the life of an object.
 This works fine for higher order tasks such as closing database connections and registering the end of user interaction;
-As long as we can match the session we need to monitor with a set of start-and-end-of-*session* callbacks, it does not matter if the session is bound to an object's life or while an object is connected-to-the-DOM.
+as long as we can match the session we need to monitor with a set of start-and-end-of-*session* callbacks, it does not matter if the session is bound to an object's life or an object-connected-to-DOM-period.

-## Problem 3: Closing the browser does not trigger disconnectedCallback()
+## Problem 3: Closing the browser does not trigger `disconnectedCallback()`
 In order to remove and delete an HTMLElement that is connected to the DOM in a running app, that element must always first be disconnected from the DOM, thus triggering `disconnectedCallback()`.
 But, there is one way the user can end a session *while* an element is connected to the DOM *without* triggering `disconnectedCallback()`: **closing the browser (tab)**.

-When the user closes a tab or browser (or other whole document), he destroys an entire DOM of connected elements.
+When the user closes a tab or browser (or other document), he destroys an entire DOM of connected elements.
 But destroying the whole DOM in this way does not trigger `disconnectedCallback()`.
-This is a loophole.
+And this is a loophole.
 If we intend `connectedCallback()` and `disconnectedCallback()` to function as non-leaky start-and-end-of-*session* callbacks for app purposes such as closing server connections, we must close this loophole.